lithiumfox/iRacing-PS-Scripts/README.md

 A series of scripts to help automate the process of painting cars in iRacing

 # Installation
 There are two scripts provided.
+Typically yoou would only want to use one of the scripts, however clever use of keybind shortcuts you could probably use both (I haven't tried!)

 *iRSaveTGA-ASK* will open a folder explorer to ask where you want to save it. -Recommended for Cloud Documents